thiagola92/discord-social-sdk/README.md

 ```

 ## Installation
+It's available in [Godot Asset Library](
+https://godotengine.org/asset-library/asset/3988), so you can search and install through Godot.

+**Alternative**:
+- Go to [releases](https://github.com/thiagola92/discord-social-sdk/releases) from Github
-- Download latest release
+- Download latest release ZIP
-- Extract addons directory from ZIP
+- Extract `addons` directory from ZIP
+    - It will be inside a `demo` directory
-- Move addons directory to your project directory
+- Move `addons` directory to your project directory
-    - If your project already have an addons directory, copy addons/discord_social_sdk to your project addons
+    - If your project already have an `addons` directory, copy `addons/discord_social_sdk` to your project `addons`

 ## Examples
 Directory [discord-social-sdk/demo/examples](https://github.com/thiagola92/discord-social-sdk/tree/main/demo/examples) contains many examples (they are convertions from the [official C++ documentation](https://discord.com/developers/docs/discord-social-sdk/development-guides)).